Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

   type Barrier = Barrier;
   // How we withdraw/deposit assets
   type AssetTransactor = LocalAssetTransactor;
-  // How we convert a ML to a FRAME dispatch origin type OriginConverter = LocalOriginConverter;
+  // How we convert a Location to a FRAME dispatch origin type OriginConverter = LocalOriginConverter;
   // How we route the XCM outside this chain type XcmSender = XcmRouter;